 Chance of Showers, Strong Winds Predicted for Riverside County

 RIVERSIDE (CNS) – Forecasters are predicting a chance of showers and some windy weather in Riverside County this week.
-There is a 40% chance of rain Monday with scattered showers and area of drizzle expected in the valleys and Inland Empire.
+There is a 20% chance of rain Tuesday with scattered showers and area of drizzle expected in the valleys and Inland Empire.
 It will be cloudy, cool and windy.
-Sunny skies and warm temperatures prevailed Sunday, with a high of 103 in Coachella and 101 in Palm Springs.
-Hemet was expected to reach 84 and downtown Riverside 82, while Temecula will reach 73.
-However, skies will be mostly cloudy throughout the week with slight chances of rain starting Monday night, according to the National Weather Service.
+Skies will be mostly cloudy throughout the week and rain moved into the region Monday night.
 On Thursday, showers are likely in downtown Riverside, Hemet and Temecula.
-A slight chances of showers will remain in those areas until Friday before sunny skies return Saturday, the NWS said.
+A slight chances of showers will remain in those areas until Friday before sunny skies return Saturday, the National Weather Service said.
 The weather service issued a wind advisory for Coachella and Palm Springs effective from 11 a.m.
 Monday to 1 a.m.
 Tuesday.
-Winds are predicted to range between 25 to 35 mph with gusts up to 50 mph.
+Winds are predicted to diminish Tuesday and range between 10 to 15 mph with gusts up to 25 mph.
 "Use extra caution when driving, especially if operating a high profile vehicle," the NWS advised.
 Copyright 2023, City News Service, Inc.

 By: Pristine Villarreal